 (4) The City of Firsts: Tabriz

 A car ride for around 6 hours and 50 minutes from Tehran to the northwest of Iran will directly take you to Tabriz, the City of Firsts!
-Tabriz is considered a pioneer in the formation of modern Iran from the late 19th century to the 21st century, mainly due to being closer to Europe than any other city in Iran.
+Tabriz is considered a pioneer in forming modern Iran from the late 19th century to the 21st century, mainly due to being closer to Europe than any other city in Iran.
 For instance, Tabriz was the city where the first primary school in Iran was established in 1893, the first public library (1921), the first publication house, the first telephone system (1901), the first chamber of commerce (1906), and many, many other firsts.

 Where to go in Tabriz

 That being said, it can get seriously overwhelming to decide where to go or what to visit in Tabriz since the city, just like its counterparts, is pretty abundant in sites of great significance in terms of mosques, museums, more museums, houses, mountains, and many other tourist attractions.
-However, we have tried to include some interesting sites that will help make your trip to Tabriz even more remarkable.
+However, we have tried to include some exciting sites that will help make your trip to Tabriz even more remarkable.

 Sound and Music Museum